 All of this raises an interesting question: How noisy should an oven fan be?

 There’s almost no useful information about oven fans out there.
-I noted a fascinating discussion on Chowhound about noisy ovens from 2007.
-One of the commenters noted that manufacturers tend to use the cheapest, loudest fan.
+I noted a fascinating online discussion in which one of the commenters noted that manufacturers tend to use the cheapest, loudest fan.

 “They do not care about the noise,” the commenter added.